Libre Graphics Club #3

 Then she tries Oilify.

-She finishes with Ripple filter and exports the file for final work in Inkscape.
+She finishes with Ripple filter and exports the file for final work in

 In Inkscape, Simone adds the text, slogan for her flier or poster.